AbodeSaafan/ScreenTime/README.md

+# ScreenTime
-This project was created for CSC420 at the University of Toronto Mississauga for Dr. Sanja Fidler.
+This project was created for CSC420(Introduction to Image Understanding) at the University of Toronto Mississauga for Dr. Sanja Fidler.

+## Introduction
+The objective of our system is to learn the on-screen time of actors in a video clip.
+From the screen-time of each actor, we can calculate a percentage of how much an actor appeared.
+Furthermore, we are able to predict the gender of each actor.
+This gender classication allows us to discover the ratio of female to male actors.
+The system is ultimately able to give a percentage of on-screen time for each actor and each gender.

+The design of this system is explained in more detail in the report attached below.
+The system uses a combination of Python's openCV library and Keras/TensorFlow.
+The Tkinter library was also used for a user-friendly GUI.

 ## Running it
 From an anaconda shell (prompt), navigate to the src folder and simply run main.py